Unlocking the scan to BIM process through 3D laser scanning for accurate BIM models

 Features to look for in a laser scanner

 Resolution and accuracy specifications are the fundamental parameters for any scanning option.
 Resolution is the scanner’s ability to distinguish between features that are placed close to one another.
 Accuracy, on the other hand, is the statistical reliability of individual measurements (often expressed as standard deviation values at reference distances).
-It is important for both of these parameters to be sufficient in order to acquire proper scanning results.
+It is important that both of these parameters be sufficient in order to acquire proper scanning results.
 High-resolution visuals without proper accuracy may produce potentially unreliable point clouds, while low-resolution scans with high accuracy may miss important small-scale features completely.

 Range performance has a direct effect on general operational efficiency, determining the number of scan positions necessary to document a given environment.
 Modern systems can capture usable data at over 300 meters in distance, which dramatically reduces the number of setups in large-scale projects.
 With that being said, maximum range specifications are often measured in perfect conditions with highly reflective targets, which is not always the case for real-life environments.